-Centuries of students and scholars have grown a vast and intertwined network of research and scholarship.
+Centuries have built a powerful network of research and scholarship that is vast and intertwined.
 The passions and actions that inspire this network are sometimes unseen, unheard, and untamed.
-But the results are powerful and ever-reaching.
+But the results are ever-reaching.
 At the University of Georgia, we plant seeds of research and scholarship every day.
 And now at TEDxUGA 2023, we will explore how these seeds have taken root and flourished into ideas with the power to change the world.

 K Chad Clay